mmuratarat/mmuratarat.github.io/_posts/2019-10-12-probabilistic-output-of-svm.md

 Here, $N_{+}$ and $N_{-}$ are the number of positive and negative samples, respectively.
 This transformation follows by applying Bayes' rule to a model of out-of-sample data that has a uniform prior over the labels.
 The constants $1$ and $2$, on the numerator and denominator respectively, are derived from the application of Laplace Smoothing.

 An alternative approach to probability calibration is to fit an isotonic regression model to an ill-calibrated probability model.
+The idea is to fit a piecewise-constant non-decreasing function instead of logistic regression.
+Piecewise-constant non-decreasing means stair-step shaped.
 This has been shown to work better than Platt scaling, in particular when enough training data is available.

 a Relevance Vector Machine (RVM) can also be used instead of a plain SVM for probabilistic output.
 RVM is a machine learning technique that uses Bayesian inference to obtain parsimonious solutions for regression and probabilistic classification.
 The RVM has an identical functional form to the support vector machine, but provides probabilistic classification.